Expressions and Keys

 \((\overline{1}\,1\,2)[1\,\overline{1}\,1]\)

-When loading orientations from an external file, use file(<file_name>[,des=<descriptor>]) where the orientation descriptor is among those listed above and is rodrigues:active by default.
+When loading orientations from an external file, use file(<file_name>[,des=<descriptor>]) where the orientation descriptor is among those listed above and is rodrigues:passive by default.

 Orientation Fibers